 As we approached the venue we could see a steward standing at the car park entrance.
 We explained we had a blue badge and he advised us to drive through at a cost of £7.
 We should have known it was too good to be true.

 Unfortunately, we didn’t have any cash on us to pay for the parking, and to be honest even if we did, I don’t think we would have paid it.
 We decided to find a space on the street instead.

 It was really busy, but thankfully we found a random space on Marshall Street which was only about a two-minute walk from the venue.

-The venue’s website does not mention anything about a parking fee, which is very annoying and misleading.
+The venue’s website does not mention anything about parking fees, which is very misleading.
 It would be helpful if they could mention on the website that blue badge holders can use the car park but that it will cost.
 Not everyone carries cash on them nowadays so having this noted on the website will prevent a lot of confusion.

 Arrival at O2 Apollo Manchester